carpentries-incubator/workflows-nextflow/_episodes/10-Modules.md

 ~~~
 {: .language-groovy }

-The Nextflow process `index` above could be saved in a file `modules/rnaseq-tasks.nf` as a Module script.
+The Nextflow process `INDEX` above could be saved in a file `modules/rnaseq-tasks.nf` as a Module script.

 ### Importing module components